Status of Community Health Services in Kenya

 Recommendations for Improving Community Health Services

 To address the challenges facing CHS in Kenya, several recommendations can be made.
-Firstly, all counties should strive to achieve 100% CHS coverage, ensuring that all communities have access to basic healthcare services.
-Secondly, CHVs should be remunerated regularly, reflecting the critical role they play in healthcare delivery.
-The government and partners should support CHVs in establishing income-generating activities to supplement their income.
-Thirdly, CHVs should receive adequate training and supervision to ensure that they have the necessary skills and knowledge to provide effective healthcare services.
+Firstly, all counties should strive to achieve 100% CHS coverage, ensuring all communities have access to basic healthcare services.
+Secondly, CHPs should be remunerated regularly, reflecting the critical role they play in healthcare delivery.
+The government and partners should support CHPs in establishing income-generating activities to supplement their income.
+Thirdly, CHPs should receive adequate training and supervision to ensure that they have the necessary skills and knowledge to provide effective healthcare services.
 The government should provide the necessary resources to support training and supervision activities.
 Lastly, retention can be improved by providing CHVs with adequate support, including regular supervision and access to counseling services.

 Conclusion